-E.2 Simplifying the cao rules surrounding reorganisation
+Simplifying the cao rules surrounding reorganisation

 The parties have noted that the employer and employee participation bodies regularly debate the definition of terms like 'reorganisation' and 'far-reaching consequences on legal status'.
-Consequently, efforts will be made to determine whether the regulations surrounding reorganisations can be simplified, taking account of case law with respect to the Works Council Act (WOR).
+Consequently, a study has been carried out into the simplification of the regulations surrounding reorganisations, taking account of case law with respect to the Works Council Act (WOR).